Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/transform/limit_rotation.rst

 Limit X, Y, Z
    These buttons enable the rotation limit around respectively the X, Y and Z axes of the owner, in the chosen *Space*.
-   The *Min* and *Max* numeric fields to their right control the value of their lower and upper boundaries, respectively.
+   The *Min* and *Max* number fields to their right control the value of their lower and upper boundaries, respectively.

    Note that: